Morveus/bucket-list/static-version/README.md

 ## Features
 - "Bucket list" inspired by the Life Checklist (see after)
 - No frameworks, only rudimentary HTML/JS/CSS for the sake of simplicity.
-A dynamic version might come later ; the static version will remain available (in the "static-version" folder)
+A dynamic version might come later
 - Three states (red, orange, green)
 - Manually set progress bars (set by absolute percentage or current value vs goal - for instance "37 out of 365 books read")
 - Auto dark/light mode